 CPD is planned for staff throughout the year and opportunities are planned into our yearly training in line with our school development plan.
 Staff are encouraged to also complete their own research.
-Medium term planning includes "Mastery For Teaching" recapping subject knowledge that will be needed to take learning deeper in DT.
+Medium term planning includes "Mastery For Teaching" recapping subject knowledge that will be needed to take learning deeper in science.
 Where appropriate, staff will also find this out by asking questions to staff.
+Over the past few years we have had support from the Science Learning Partnership at the the STEM Centre to ensure that Pedagogical Content Knowledge is well developed.

-Monitoring of DT
+Monitoring of Science

 The monitoring cycle is set out by the senior leadership team at the beginning of each academic year.
-Monitoring includes book looks, lesson visits, learning walks, pupil/staff voice surveys and guidance days (completed in conjunction with SIL).
+Monitoring includes book looks, lesson visits, learning walks, pupil/staff voice surveys.
+Links with the high school are used to moderate and work is completed with the SLP (Science Learning Partnership).
 All monitoring undertaken serves to improve our practice, with the aim of bettering the outcomes for our pupils.
-The DT subject lead has 1 half day per half term to meet with the curriculum coordinator and discuss progress.